kumbulanit/t-sql/tech company/untitled/Presentations/Lab_Basic_SELECT_Presentation.md

 SELECT
     FirstName + ' ' + LastName AS Employee,
     Department,
-    Salary,
+    BaseSalary,
     CASE
-        WHEN Salary > 80000 THEN 'Retention Priority' ELSE 'Standard'
+        WHEN BaseSalary > 80000 THEN 'Retention Priority' ELSE 'Standard'
     END AS RetentionCategory
 FROM Employees
 WHERE Department IN ('IT', 'Finance')
-ORDER BY Salary DESC;
+ORDER BY BaseSalary DESC;
 ```

 **Financial Analysis**: